elijahcruz12/flat-ui-color/README.md

 You can import it into your webpack, laravel mix, etc. project by using the following line:
 `@import "~@ecwebservices/flat-ui-color-sass/scss/flat-ui-colors"`

+If your using another pallete (eg. American pallete), just add it's name to it:

+`@import "~@ecwebservices/flat-ui-color-sass/scss/flat-ui-colors-american"`

 This will add the scss file to your project.
 You can also move it from these files into your scss folder as well.

 ### CSS

 You can use the precompiled css by moving it from the `css` to your own asset folders.
+The compressed and the development versions are named the exact same, but in their own files with maps included.
+They are seperated by `dev` and `prod` folders.

 ## Features